GLADY AND AUNT ERNA: ~ABOUT THEM~---document-links---pictures---related pages---site navigation

 I imagine it was after the issue with the Woods Hole neighbors that Glady bought the property lot behind her house in Miami Beach, where she lived in the winter.
 My brother Roger reports that she was thinking about buying it, but the price was unreasonable.
 Our father (Will's younger son Roger) said to her: "What do you care?
 You can afford it."
 Glady recognized the truth of that and bought the lot.

-And, yes, Glady had money, inherited from her father, and she used it in fun ways.
+And, yes, Glady had money, inherited from her father (he had something to do with seeds), and she used it in fun ways.
 I remember a camera that spat out prints before anybody else had such cameras.
 I remember the power windows in her car.
 When I was a child, power windows in a car were unheard of - except in Glady's car.
 So cool.
 I'm sure there is much more that I don't remember, and I would love to hear about it.

 I mentioned this web page to my siblings, saying "What I'm still mulling over is how to convey what she was like."
 My brother Roger responded: